mverleg/lalrpop_close_block_and_statement/README.md

 print(result)
 ```

-## Ambiguity

-It is not possible to just use  a closure that is finished when the expression is.
-If there is no terminator, it is ambiguous, just like

 ## Non-solution

 * Consuming the trailing newline to terminate the `\` closure.
 This comes in several variations, but it does not work, because
-  * There is no newline left to terminate the statement.
-And there is no way to look at the newline but not consume it.
+  * If the newline is consumed to terminate the closure, then there is no newline left to terminate the statement.
+  * There is no way to look at the newline but not consume it.
   * Not all `\` closures are terminated by a newline, i.e. it might be inside `(...)`.
 * Making special versions of statements that can be terminated either by newlines/`;` or by closures that use the same
   * This makes the grammar much more complicated.
-  * There is also needs to be a similar special case for `\n.`, but that is at expression instead of statement level.
+  * There also needs to be a similar special case for `\n.`, but that is at expression instead of statement level.
 * Allow newline-"." outside closures, but only "." inside.
   Ambiguous because of e.g. `a\b\c`, unless closure body is subtype of closure, which is very limiting (esp. since closure must be lower than dot-expr in the parse tree).
   * Split into token `.` and `\n+.`, and only allow the former in closures.
 Does not work because `\n+.` will consume the newline, and `\` closure does not know what to do.
   * Match a combined single token, `Newline* "."`.

+## Solution?

+Let the expression end without terminator when rules stop matching, like any other.

+Use two rules for dot-expressions to make sure `\n.` is allowed outside closures but not inside:

+* ...expr...
+* Newline-dot `\n.`
+* Closure
+* Dot-only `.`
+* ...expr...